-Ads could be online- or offline-based; they could be written, auditory, or visual or two or more of them combined.
-In the recent years, a new form, interactive ads, started to rise to fame thanks to the technological advances; this has enabled a lot of businesses to create and communicate more personalized messages to their target audience through their ads.
+Ads could be online- or offline-based; they could be written, auditory or visual or two or more of them combined.
+In recent years, a new form, interactive ads, started to rise to fame thanks to the technological advances; this has enabled a lot of businesses to create and communicate more personalized messages to their target audience through their ads.

 One of the most distinctive features of advertising is that it is usually prompting a specific clear action or immediate response from its audience – known as Call to Action – such as “buy now!” or “reserve your slot.”

 That being said, advertising usually has three objectives: inform, persuade, and remind.